apester-dev/ios-sdk/Readme.md

 ## Handle Strip Units
 ### `APEStripService` Implementaion
-The APEStripService is a proxy messaging handler between The Apester Units Carousel component (The `StripWebView`) and the selected Apester Unit (The `StoryWebView`), .
-Follow our step by step guide and setup:
+The `APEStripService` is a proxy messaging handler between The Apester Units Carousel component (The `StripWebView`) and the selected Apester Unit (The `StoryWebView`), .
+Follow our guide step by step and setup:

 1 - create a new instance for APEStripService with a channel token and app main bundle:
 ```